4rm/Appstream-User-Manager/README.md

 ### <a name="Usage">Usage</a>

-There are three main windows in the Appstream User Manager.
+There are three main windows in the Appstream User Manager: Manage, add, remove

 ## <a name="Known">Known Issues</a>
 * Rate limiting happens <i>a lot</i>.
 Had to add 1 second delays all over the place.